hafizhme/python-astilbe/PITCHME.md

 +++

-Do you that was too messy?
+Do you think that was too messy?
 Try this one . . .

 ```python
 import sys